John Pearce pioneered low-cost restaurants in Victorian London.

 Unwilling to miss out on the middle market, Pearce opened two British Tea Table outlets in the City of London, aimed at young clerks, in 1892.
 Popular meals included eggs on toast and ham salad in summer, and soup, chops and steaks in the winter.

 There were 22 Pearce & Plenty outlets and 24 British Tea Table outlets by 1896.
 Much of the food was prepared centrally at Farringdon Road, where 40 bakers were employed.
 Over 800 people were employed across the business, of whom almost half were women.

-In 1904 the board investigated the decline in profitability, and concluded that a failure to update and modernise outlets was to blame.
+The business peaked in 1903, after which profits began to decline.
+The board of directors investigated the decline in profitability in 1904, and concluded that a failure to update and modernise outlets was to blame.
 The competition had increased, and rivals such as J Lyons had made a greater effort in the décor of their tea shops.
 Also, food quality failed to match that of its rivals.
 Some outlets were rebranded as British Restaurants.

 John Pearce resigned as a director in 1904, furious at the direction the company was taking.
-In 1905 he founded a new company, J.P.
-Restaurants.
+He founded a new company, J.P.
+Restaurants, in 1905.

 A committee of shareholders was appointed to investigate the affairs of the company in 1907.
 The board of directors all promptly resigned following the nomination of John Pearce to the committee.

-By 1908 the company was loss-making.
+The company was loss-making by 1908.
 That year the shareholders committee reported that many outlets were trading at a loss due to inefficient management and mistakes in policy.

-In 1909 the 32 outlets that remained profitable were sold to J.P.
-Restaurants for £28,000.
+The 32 outlets that remained profitable were sold to J.P.
+Restaurants for £28,000 in 1909.
 Five other outlets were divested separately.
 British Tea Table was liquidated in 1910.